Keksuccino/docs_fancymenu/docs/commands.md

 ## /fmvariable

-The `/fmvariable` command allows you to set and get FancyMenu variables.
+The `/fmvariable` command sets and reads [FancyMenu variables](./variables).

-To execute this command as another player on servers, you can use the `/execute as` Vanilla command.
+To execute this command as another player, use Vanilla's `/execute as` command:
-So lets say you want to execute the `/fmvariable` command as the player `ExamplePlayer`.
-In that case you would type:
-`/execute as ExamplePlayer run fmvariable...`.
+`/execute as ExamplePlayer run fmvariable ...`

 **Usage:**